danjelalura/danjelalura/README.md

 -->

 - 🔭 I’m working on my bachelor's thesis: "Deep Learning Enabled Emotion Classification and Sentiment Analysis on News Headlines"
-- 🌱 I’m currently learning how to teach machines.
+- 🌱 I’m currently learning how to teach machine to understand human language.
 - 👯 I’m looking to collaborate on initiatives that improve diversity and inclusion in tech.
 - 🤔 I would appreciate some help with Deep-Learning-Powered NLP.
 - 📫 How to reach me: danjelalura@gmail.com